Reduction of beta-integrable 2-Segre structures: Introduction

+Here, by an $(m,n)$-Segre structure on a manifold $M$ we mean a smoothly varying family of cones $\mathcal{S}_p\subset T_pM$ in the tangent spaces of $M$, each linearly isomorphic to the Segre cone of linear maps $\R^m\to \R^n$ of rank one.
+The tangent planes to $M$ which are contained in some Segre cone $\mathcal{S}_p$ come in two types, called $\alpha$- and $\beta$-planes.
+An immersed submanifold $\Sigma \subset M$ whose tangent planes are all $\beta$-planes and which is maximal in the sense of inclusion is called a $\beta$-surface.
+A Segre structure is called $\beta$-integrable, if every $\beta$-plane is tangent to a unique $\beta$-surface.

+In~\cite{MR1847382} Grossman showed that the space of paths of a certain class of geodesically simple path geometries, which he calls torsion-free, inherits a Segre structure.
+Bryant observed in~\cite{MR1898190} that the space of oriented geodesics~$\Lambda$ of a geodesically simple Finsler structure of constant flag curvature (\textsc{cfc}) $1$ inherits a K\"ahler structure and a torsion-free~$\H$-struc\-ture satisfying a certain positivity condition.
+Conversely, he shows that every torsion-free $\H$-structure satisfying the positivity condition (and an integrability condition for $n=2$) arises via a (generalised) \textsc{cfc} $1$ Finsler structure.

+The main result of the article is that locally every $\beta$-integrable $(2,n)$-Segre structure $\mathcal{S}$ can be reduced to a torsion-free~$\H$-struc\-ture.
+It follows with Bryant's result, that locally every $\beta$-integrable $(2,n)$-Segre structure admitting a $\H$-reduction satisfying the positivity condition of~\cite{MR1898190} arises via a (generalised) \textsc{cfc} $1$ Finsler structure.

+Note that an $\H$-reduction of a $\beta$-integrable $(2,n)$-Segre structure $\mathcal{S}$ equips the underlying manifold with an integrable almost complex structure which preserves $\mathcal{S}$ and for which the $\beta$-surfaces are totally real.

-In \S\ref{holo}, we show that in the~$\beta$-integrable case,~$\rho$-sections having holomorphic image are in one-to-one correspondence with reductions of~$\mathcal{S}$ to torsion-free~$\H$-structures on~$M$.
-It follows that locally every~$\beta$-integrable~$2$-Segre structure can be reduced to a torsion-free~$\H$-structure.
-Note that in~\cite{MR1898190}, it was observed that~$\H$ does occur as the holonomy group of torsion-free affine connections in dimension 2n.
+This article is organised as follows.
+In \S\ref{def} we review the construction of a `twistor bundle' $\rho : \X\to M$ over a manifold $M$ which is equipped with a $\beta$-integrable $(2,n)$-Segre structure and show in \S\ref{holo} that~$\rho$-sections having holomorphic image are in one-to-one correspondence with reductions of~$\mathcal{S}$ to torsion-free~$\H$-structures on~$M$.
+It follows that locally every~$\beta$-integrable~$(2,n)$-Segre structure can be reduced to a torsion-free~$\H$ structure.
+In \S\ref{quad} we show that for the homogeneous $(2,n)$-Segre structure on the oriented~$2$-plane Grassmannian~$M=G^+_2(\R^{n+2})$, the reductions are in one-to-one correspondence with the smooth quadrics~$Q \subset \mathbb{CP}^{n+1}$ without real points.

-In \S\ref{quad}, we define the notion of~$2$-orientability of a~$2$-Segre structure.
-We show that the Grassmannian of oriented~$2$-planes~$\GR$, carries a~$2$-oriented~$2$-Segre structure together with an adapted torsion-free flat connection.
-In this canonical flat case on ~$M=\GR$, the bundle~$\rho : \X \to M$ is shown to be isomorphic to the bundle~$\rho_0 : \cip \to \GR$, where the base point projection is given by~$[z] \mapsto \E_{[z]}=\R\left\{\Re(z),\Im(z)\right\}$ and the~$2$-plane~$\E_{[z]}$ is oriented by declaring~$\Re(z),\Im(z)$ to be a positively oriented basis.
-Using a corollary from~\cite{mettlerprosur}, it is shown that the torsion-free~$\H$-reductions on~$\GR$ are in one-to-one correspondence with the smooth quadrics~$Q\subset \mathbb{CP}^{n+1}$ without real points.

-Throughout the article smoothness, i.e.~infinite differentiability is assumed and we adhere to the convention of summing over repeated indices.